 1. Consult with a Doctor

-All hair transplants start with doctor consultation to see if you’re a good candidate.
+All hair transplants start with a doctor consultation to see if you’re a good candidate.
 This is where a hair transplant surgeon looks at your facial hairline and provides you with answers to questions and drawing in where individual hairs will be placed for your new beard.

 You’ll also learn about donor areas, which is where hair follicles are taken from so they can be implanted into your chin, upper lip, cheeks, or wherever you want to grow facial hair.